 And you thought jumping out of a plane was wild.

-Best destinations for white water rafting
+Best places for white water rafting

 Picture rushing down a gushing river passing the most scenic sites as you hang on to a raft for dear life.
 That's white water rafting.